 If you're looking for a campus that supports well-rounded students through academia and getting involved, PNW is an amazing place.

 The professors have a passion to want to teach, they want you to succeed and they would take the time to help you understand concepts and connections.

 PNW provided me with a strong science foundation.
 I was able to build a relationship with many of the faculty and staff.
 They taught me leadership and allowed me to grow as an individual.

 My experience at PNW was unique in that professors loved teaching, they encouraged students to be engaged in the classroom and I was being given the support I needed in my pursuit of admission to dental school.
 I was accepted into dental school and have no doubt in my mind that the Master’s program in biological sciences fully prepared me for my next phase of dental school.

 My experience as a biology student at Purdue Northwest was highlighted by ample opportunities to learn and grow both inside and outside of the classroom.
 Moving forward as a graduate student and researcher, I’ll always be proud to say that I went to Purdue University Northwest!

 College isn’t just about attending classes.
 It’s also about getting involved, gaining relevant experience and making connections.
 PNW offered that well-rounded experience.

 Meet the Faculty

-Dr. Gielda is an Assistant Professor of Biological Sciences.
+Gielda is an Associate Professor of Biological Sciences.
 Her research and teaching focus is in the field of medical microbiology and immunology, with an emphasis in molecular biology.

-volutionary history of mammals, focusing on early Cenozoic taxa.
-Study areas for these forms are phylogenetics, locomotor evolution, and the evolution of the carnivoran brain.
+Professor Spaulding studies the evolutionary history of mammals, focusing on early Cenozoic taxa.
+Study areas for these forms include phylogenetics, locomotor evolution and the evolution of the carnivoran brain.